EECS481-Official/tutorial/slides/00-Introduction/00-instructions.md

     * <kbd>ctrl</kbd> + <kbd>opt</kbd> + <kbd>cmd</kbd> + <kbd>h</kbd>
     (repeatedly) navigates by headings
     <br/><br/>
+    VoiceOver on an Apple iOS device can be turned on in Settings under General->Accessibility->VoiceOver.
+Here are some instructions for navigating an iOS device with VoiceOver:
+    * Tapping once selects an item
+   	* Double-tapping activates the selected item
+   	* Swiping with three fingers scrolls
+    <br/><br/>

 4. When verifying with VoiceOver, use Chrome on a Mac for the best experience.
 However, the "Verify" button provided after each exercise will work with any browser/OS combination.